Generative AI-Enhanced Multi-Modal Semantic Communication in Internet of Vehicles: System Design and Methodologies: Framework Design of G-MSC

 \subsubsection{GAI-enhanced channel estimation}

 In vehicular networks with real-time channel variations, traditional estimation methods often rely on pilot-based channel estimation, which requires prior knowledge of the channel distribution.
 However, these methods face limitations such as increased overhead and sensitivity to noise.
-Moreover, the dynamic nature of channel state information (CSI) necessitates frequent recalculations, increasing training costs and reducing adaptability to new environments.
+Moreover, the dynamic nature of channel state information necessitates frequent recalculations, potentially impacting real-time performance in communication systems.
 To address this problem, the DM can be employed\cite{zhang2024decision}.
 The model can automatically learn the mapping between received pilot signals and channel matrices in a model-free manner, enabling real-time channel restoration and significantly improving channel estimation efficiency under different distribution conditions.
 Accurate channel estimation is vital for reliable communication, particularly in the dynamic and unpredictable environments of vehicular networks.